11650 Lantern Rd Suite 232, Fishers, IN 46038

 Can I provide online therapy to clients outside of Indiana?

 Yes!
-I am authorized to practice in 40+ states under PsyPact, an interstate compact designed to facilitate the practice of telepsychology across state boundaries (APIT/E. Passport, Mobility #13177).
-This means I can provide virtual therapy to clients who are, at the time of the appointment, located in any PsyPact participating state.
+I am authorized to practice in 40+ states under PsyPact (APIT/E. Passport, Mobility #13177), which means I can provide virtual therapy to clients who are, at the time of the appointment, located in any PsyPact participating state.
 Check out this map to view which states participate in PsyPact.

 My Specialty Areas